 First time yo u've held this disci oline for Yes ; First time you've held this discipling ne in this Yes 🗌 your Progran n?
-No location?
-No 🗌 Number of a thletes sc reened a ges 8+ Number of Young Athletes screen ed < age 8: Number of re eferrals m nade: Volunteers (enter nur nbers bel ow) • Dietitian /Nutrition ist Other health professional, specify : Physici ian Students-public health, nutrition, nursing, etc. Nui rse Students-general Р ublic Hea Ith Educat tor Non-Clinical volunteers · lthy Athle etes event , what did d/will yo No If no, please explain: help connect athletes with follow- up care? (check call that caregiver. s about Recomn specific Have formal or informal community partnerships to Other (please s specify) in person by phone by e- mail or provi ide list provide free or reduced cost follow-up services (if yes , please • doctors provide the name(s) of your partner(s) Health Promotion
+No 🗌 location?
+No 🗌 Number of a thletes sc reened a ges 8+ Number of Young Athletes screen ed < age 8: Number of re eferrals m nade: Volunteers (enter nur nbers bel ow) • Dietitian /Nutrition ist Other health professional, specify : Physici ian Students-public health, nutrition, nursing, etc. Nui rse Students-general Р ublic Hea Ith Educat tor Non-Clinical volunteers · lthy Athle etes event , what did d/will yo No If no, please explain: help connect athletes with follow- up care? (check call that caregiver. s about Recomn specific Have formal or informal community partnerships to Other (please s specify) in person by phone by e- mail or provide list of possible • doctors provide the name(s) of your partner(s) Health Promotion